Sidmouth Railway: Early operation

 On the opening day there was no formal ceremony to mark the event, although celebrations took place through the first week.

 The branch was single track.
-The junction station on the main line at Feniton had been called Ottery Road immediately prior to the opening, but the name was changed to Sidmouth Junction on the day of opening of the branch line.
+The junction station on the main line at Feniton had been called Ottery Road (Note: The station had had several different names since opening.) immediately prior to the opening, but the name was changed to Sidmouth Junction on the day of opening of the branch line.
 Sidmouth trains used a bay platform on the down (south) side of the station, and they left the bay in an eastwards direction.
 On leaving the station, the line curved round to the south falling at 1 in 110 and then 1 in 53, followed by flattish gradients to Ottery St Mary, 2 miles 78 chains from Sidmouth Junction; there was a crossing loop.
 Just before the next station the line crossed the river Otter on a 55-yard viaduct, then entering Tipton, at 5 miles 8 chains, also equipped with a crossing loop.
 The name was changed to Tipton St John on 1 February 1881.

 Leaving Tipton the line now climbed at 1 in 45 for two miles to Bowd Summit, then falling at 1 in 54 for a mile to Sidmouth station, at 8 miles 23 chains.
 The station was some considerable distance from the sea front.

 When the line opened, the passenger train service comprised seven trains each way six days a week, taking 28 to 30 minutes for the journey.
 After the opening of the Budleigh Salterton Railway the train frequency on the northern half of the original Sidmouth railway naturally increased.
 By 1909 the service had approximately doubled, with trains on Sundays also.
 Sidmouth was not an industrial town, so goods services mainly brought inwards agricultural supplies, building materials and coal for domestic purposes and for the gasworks at Sidmouth.

 The branch was worked by staff and ticket at first, with Tyers electric train tablet system being introduced in 1904.
 The very steep gradients meant that special precautions had to be imposed for the operation of goods trains over the line.

 Locomotive power initially was restricted to those suitable for use on light railways, and this is thought to include Beattie 2-4-0 well tanks.
 In later years the M7 0-4-4T class came to dominate.
 When the West Country light pacific 21C110 was to receive its name Sidmouth at a naming ceremony, it visited Sidmouth for the purpose on 27 June 1946, but the class was normally banned until after 1951.

 Tipton was renamed Tipton St John's on 1 February 1881.